magicleap/arcloud/setup/README.md

 This is done by scanning the QR Code on the **device configuration** page of the enterprise console.
 This page is located under the
 *Device Management* menu and then the *Configure* option.

 ## Advanced Setup
 What is described above is used to get AR Cloud running quickly and in its simplest manor.
-However, AR Cloud is built to be flexibile and support many configurations.
+However, AR Cloud is built to be flexible and support many configurations.
 For example, MinIO can be configured to use object storage.
 As part of the health check routes used on the dashboard, access to this infrastructure will be validated.